-The deadline for all BC patients to transition from biologic to biosimilar drugs is in 30 days (November 25th, 2019).
+The deadline for BC patients to transition from certain biologic to biosimilar drugs is in 30 days (November 25th, 2019).
 Here’s what this means for you.

-Any patient currently taking a biologic medication, a classification of biologically active medicine prescribed for illnesses ranging from psoriasis to cancer, will be required to change their drug treatment to the biosimilar equivalent option.
+Many patients currently taking a biologic medication, a classification of biologically active medicine prescribed for various conditions like arthritis, colitis or diabetes, may be required to change their drug treatment to the biosimilar equivalent option*.
 This is a cost-savings measure taken by the BC Government— and is a change that could potentially expand treatment options for some, while taking freedom of choice away from others.

 How have you been affected by this change?